ED-Tech

 CO-DESIGN SESSION FEEDBACK

-Weekly co-design sessions with stakeholders and users provided valuable insights into the low-fidelity wireframes, helping us validate the design direction.
-The feedback from SMEs, users, and development teams was overwhelmingly positive, enabling us to confidently progress to high-fidelity designs.
+Weekly co-design sessions with stakeholders and users provided valuable insights into the low-fidelity wireframes, validating our design direction.
+Feedback from SMEs, users and the development team was overwhelmingly positive, giving us the confidence to progress to high-fidelity designs.

 HIGH - FIDELITY DESIGNS/PROTOTYPE